Blink (Doctor Who): Legacy

 "Blink" received the award for Best Story in the Doctor Who Magazine 2007 Survey.
 In Doctor Who Magazine's 2009 poll to find the greatest Doctor Who story ever, it came in second place after Peter Davison's final story, The Caves of Androzani.
 In a 2007 poll conducted by the BBC, taking votes from 2,000 readers of the Doctor Who Adventures magazine, the Weeping Angels were voted the scariest monsters of 2007 with 55% of the vote; the Master and the Daleks took second and third place with 15% and 4% of the vote.
 In a 2012 poll of over ten thousand respondents conducted by the Radio Times, the Weeping Angels were again voted the best Doctor Who monster with 49.4% of the vote.
 In Doctor Who Magazine's 2014 fan poll of the greatest episodes of all time, "Blink" again came in second, this time behind the 2013 episode "The Day of the Doctor".
+In the fifteenth series episode "Lux", which included several fourth wall-breaking concepts, the Doctor meets fans of the show Doctor Who who insist that "Blink" is their favorite episode.